Cromar launches Vent 3 Air

 This was more prominent in unsupported cold roof applications where there was a natural environment for moisture, meaning a membrane accompanied by additional mechanical ventilation particularly at ridge level was recommended, we believe we have a solution without the need for additional ventilation.

 The NEW Vent 3 Air breather membrane ticks all the boxes for specifiers, distributors and contractors alike.
 The membrane has excellent air permeability, vapour resistance and water tightness properties.
-We will be heading off in to the market with this product this November, look out for the orange membrane – The Vent 3 Air.
+Look out for the orange membrane – The Vent 3 Air!

 Think Orange, The Vent 3 Air.